Supervisory Enforcement Actions and Bank Deposits

-Public announcement of formal enforcement actions against banks for safety and soundness reasons may enhance effective depositor monitoring or cause depositors to overreact, leading to disruptive runs.
-We test these competing hypotheses, using hand-collected data on enforcement actions and bank-quarter or branch-year data on deposits and other bank characteristics from 2000 through 2014.
-Our baseline results show that total deposits at punished banks decrease by 9.5% in the post-enforcement year, with uninsured deposits declining by 20% and insured deposits falling by 7.9%.
-These findings survive in a large battery of robustness tests and highlight that enforcement actions enhance rational depositor monitoring over and above punished banks’ financial condition.
+We assess the effect of formal enforcement actions against banks for safety and soundness reasons on punished banks’ deposits, and then examine whether this effect is caused by demand-side or supply-side forces.
+To this end, we use hand-collected data on enforcement actions, and bank-quarter data on deposits and other bank characteristics from 2000 through 2014.
+Our results show that total deposits at punished banks decrease by 8.5% in the post-enforcement year, with uninsured deposits declining by 14.5% and insured deposits falling by 7.4%.
+We also find that the deposit decline is predominantly caused by demand-side forces, that is, by punished banks’ decision to curtail the asset side of their balance sheet.

 Keywords: Enforcement actions, Bank deposits, Depositor monitoring